EDI Converter CLI User Guide

 Running the Converter

-To run the converter, provide a path to an EDI file and an output directory (folder) or a file name:
+To run the converter, provide a path to an EDI file and an output directory (folder) or a file name.
+You can use backslash on Windows.

 mkdir json